dividedbyzeroco/warp-server/readme.md

 A `Session` represents a successful authentication of a user.
 They are created every time a user logs in, and destroyed every time they are logged out.
 For Warp Server, a Session's `sessionToken` is often used to make requests to the server.
 This sessionToken is validated and returned as the `currentUser` of the request.
 You can find more about this in the [Sessions](#sessions) section.

-To enable this feature, you would need to declare a new class which extends from `Session.Class`.
+To enable this feature, you would need to declare a new class which extends from `Session`.

 ```javascript
 // Import Session from WarpServer